Nochum Shtif

 Nohum Shtif (נחום שטיף; 1879, Rovno – 1933, Kiev), was a Jewish linguist, literary historian, publisher, translator, and philologist of the Yiddish language and social activist.
 In his early years he wrote under the pen name Baal Dimion (or Bal-Dimyen, "Master of Imagination").

 Early years

-Shtif was born on 29 September 1879 (6 October 1879 on the Gregorian calendar) to a prosperous family in Rovno, Volhynia (Rivne, Ukraine).
+Shtif was born on 29 September 1879 (6 October 1879 on the Gregorian calendar) to a prosperous family in Rovno, in the Volhynia Governorate of the Russian Empire (now in Ukraine).
 He received both a Jewish and a secular education.
 Even as a student at a Russian secondary school and, later, at Kiev Polytechnic University (where he was enrolled between 1899 and 1903), he continued studying religious and modern Hebrew literature.